Definition of Poem

 - Haiku – A type of Japanese poem consisting of three unrhymed lines, with mostly five, seven, and five syllables in each line.

 - Free Verse – Consists of non–rhyming lines, without any metrical pattern, but which follow a natural rhythm.

-- Epic – A form of lengthy poem, often written in blank verse, in which poet shows a protagonist in action of historical significance, or a great mythic.
+- Epic – A form of a lengthy poem, often written in blank verse, in which the poet shows a protagonist in the action of historical significance or a great mythic.

 - Ballad – A type of narrative poem in which a story often talks about folk or legendary tales.
 It may take the form of a moral lesson or a song.

-- Sonnet – It is a form of lyrical poem containing fourteen lines, with iambic pentameter and tone or mood changes after the eighth line.
+- Sonnet – It is a form of a lyrical poem containing fourteen lines, with iambic pentameter and tone or mood changes after the eighth line.

 - Elegy – A melancholic poem in which the poet laments the death of a subject, though he gives consolation towards the end.

 - Epitaph – A small poem used as an inscription on a tombstone.

-- Hymn – This type of a poem praises spirituality or God’s splendor.
+- Hymn – This type of poem praises spirituality or God’s splendor.

-- Limerick – This is a type of humorous poem with five anapestic lines in which the first, second, and fifth lines have three feet, and the third and fourth lines have two feet, with a strict rhyme scheme of aabba.
+- Limerick – This is a type of humorous poem with five anapestic lines in which the first, second, and fifth lines have three feet, and the third and fourth lines have two feet, with a strict rhyme scheme of AABA.

-- Villanelle – A French styled poem with nineteen lines, composed of three–line stanza, with five tercets and a final quatrain.
-It uses refrain at the first and third lines of each stanza.
+- Villanelle – A French-styled poem with nineteen lines, composed of the three-line stanza, with five tercets and a final quatrain.
+It uses a refrain at the first and third lines of each stanza.